Technical sheetDOWNLOAD IT NOW!

-Upon receipt of product, remove from shipping packaging and use immediately or store in a refrigerated area 5 °C (40 °F) Do not freeze.
+Upon receipt of product, remove from shipping packaging and use immediately or store in a refrigerated area 5 °C (40 °F).

 Store for a maximum of 6 weeks.